Dick Tracy vs. Crime, Inc.

 Dick Tracy vs. Crime, Inc. (1941) is a Republic Movie serial based on the Dick Tracy comic strip.
 It was directed by the team of William Witney and John English with Ralph Byrd reprising his role from the earlier serials.
 It was the last of the four Dick Tracy serials produced by Republic, although Ralph Byrd went on to portray the character again in two features and on television.

-Plotline
+Plot

 Dick Tracy and his allies find themselves up against a villain known as The Ghost, with the impossible ability of becoming invisible.